-- address local area security and survivability operations of the APODs/SPODs.
-CJTF 667 forces are vulnerable to cyber-attacks and information warfare as C4I systems are established throughout the JFAO, requiring an ongoing focus on cyber security. - (2) Phase 1- Denial.
+address local area security and survivability operations of the APODs/SPODs.
+CJTF 667 forces are vulnerable to cyber-attacks and information warfare as C4I systems are established throughout the JFAO, requiring an ongoing focus on cyber security.

+- (2) Phase 1- Denial.
 This phase will see the commencement of offensive kinetic operations by CJTF 667.
-The main effort will be to isolate the NTMEF logistically in Panay and degrade NTMEF capability.
+The main effort will be to isolate the SFMEF logistically in Panay and degrade SFMEF capability.
 This phase will require securing the critical sea and air lanes within the JFAO.
 FP will focus on preserving sea and air power to ensure control of critical sea/air lanes at a time chosen for the commencement of Phase 2.
-FP will be aided by a deception plan to make the NTMEF think that the main effort will concentrate on Palawan instead of Panay.
+FP will be aided by a deception plan.
 Protection to be enhanced by OPSEC. - (3) Phase 2 Lodgement.
 This phase will see the lodgement of ground forces in Panay as the main effort.
 Amphibious landings will be conducted on Panay along with landings at an established APOD/SPOD.
 FP will focus on maintaining control of the sea and air lanes over and around Panay.
-Protection to be enhanced by OPSEC, measures to eliminate fratricide during forward passage of lines with BX forces already on Panay, and deception measures portraying a lodgement on Palawan as main effort for as long as possible. - (4) Phase 3 Neutralise.
+Protection to be enhanced by OPSEC, measures to eliminate fratricide during forward passage of lines with BX forces already on Panay, and deception measures for as long as possible. - (4) Phase 3 Neutralise.
 This phase will see decisive land operations take place on Panay.
-The aim of this phase is to defeat the NTMEF on Panay.
-A secondary lodgement on Palawan will also occur to defeat NTMEF on Palawan.
-Protection to be enhanced by control of all sea and air lanes around Panay and Palawan and consideration for CBRN threats to be factored into daily MOPP states. - (5) Phase 4 Transition.
+The aim of this phase is to defeat the SFMEF on Panay.
+Protection to be enhanced by control of all sea and air lanes around Panay and consideration for CBRN threats to be factored into daily MOPP states. - (5) Phase 4 Transition.
 This phase will see the transition of authority from CJTF 667 to either a UN sanctioned Peacekeeping Force or a follow on HN force.
 It will be expected that CJTF 667 FE will remain to conduct Stability Operations until a replacement force can take over.
 Protection measures will begin to put greater emphasis on non-conventional threats, law and order, health, crime, drugs, safety, protection of captured enemy personnel, operational area security, physical security, antiterrorism and on coordination of FP measures with Host Nation.
 The potential for kidnapping or capture of friendly forces increases significantly in this phase requiring the establishment of a Joint Personnel Recovery Center (JPRC).
 Key risks to CJTF 667 forces throughout this phase include accidents caused by fatigue or failure to adhere to published SOPs and standards.
 The BX government assumes responsibility for their own security and infrastructure maintenance.

-e.
-Coordinating Instructions.

-- (1) Electronic Counter Measures (ECM).
+- e.
+Coordinating Instructions. - (1) Electronic Counter Measures (ECM).
 In order to prevent mutual interference between other ECM equipment and communications systems, coordination between nations and other agencies is required for Spectrum Management control. - (2) Training.
 Personnel and units are to receive appropriate FP training, particularly in Escalation of Force procedures. - (3) Vulnerability Assessments (VA).
 In order to ensure that FP measures meet required standards, site assessments must be conducted for any semi-permanent sites (FOBs, main camps, etc.).
 The assessments routinely involve sites visits with interviews with key specialists and inspection of all FP related procedures and infrastructure, ranging from defensive positions through classified document handling procedures to food hygiene.
 The process is intended to be consultative and can be used by site commanders to reinforce their cases for improvements to their FP posture. - (4) Protection Working Groups.
 Protection Working Groups have been established at HQ CJTF 667 and at subordinate Component Commands. - 4.
 Sustainment.
 See Annex R to CJTF 667 OPORD 01.